A Representation Theorem for Smooth Brownian Martingales: Introduction

 \section{Introduction}

 The problem of representing Brownian martingales has a long and distinguished history.
-Dambis (1965) and Dubins-Schwarz (1965) showed that continuous martingales can be represented as time-changed Brownian motions.
-Doob (1953), Wiener and Ito developed what is often called Ito's martingale representation theorem:\ every local Brownian martingale has a version which can be written as an Ito integral plus a constant.
-In this article, we consider martingales which are conditional expectations of a $\mathcal{F}_{T} $-measurable random variable $F$.
-When the random variable $F$ is Malliavin differentiable, the Clark-Ocone formula (Clark (1970), and Ocone (1984)) states that the integrand in Ito's martingale representation theorem is equal to the conditional expectation of the Malliavin derivative of $F$.
-We consider the less general problem of "infinitely smooth" martingales, namely martingales which are conditional expectations of a $\mathcal{F}_{T}$ -measurable random variable $F$, which is infinitely differentiable in the sense of Malliavin.
-We show that a Brownian martingale at a fixed time can be represented as an exponential of its value at a later time.
-The time-dependent generator of this exponential operator is equal to one half times the Malliavin derivative.
-While smoothness is a severe limitation to our result, our representation formula opens the way to new numerical schemes, and potentially some analytical asymptotic calculations.
-The exponential operator can be calculated explicitly in a series expansion, which resembles the Dyson series of quantum mechanics.
-There are two main differences between our martingale representation and the Dyson formula for the initial value problem in quantum mechanics.
+Dambis \cite{r2} and Dubins-Schwarz \cite{r3} showed that continuous martingales can be represented in terms of time-changed Brownian motions.
+Doob \cite{r4}, Wiener and It\^o developed what is often called It\^o's martingale representation theorem: every local Brownian martingale has a version which can be written as an It\^o integral plus a constant.
+In this article, we consider a special kind of martingales which are conditional expectations of an $\mathcal{F}_{T}$-measurable random variable $F$.
+Recall that, when the random variable $F$ is Malliavin differentiable, the Clark-Ocone formula (\cite{r1,r9}) states that the integrand in It\^o's martingale representation theorem is equal to the conditional expectation of the Malliavin derivative of $F$.
+We focus on a less general case, where the Brownian martingale is assumed to be "infinitely smooth".
+Namely, the target random variable $F$ is infinitely differentiable in the sense of Malliavin.
+We show that such a Brownian martingale, when evaluated at time $t\le T$, $E[F|\mathcal{F}_{t}]$, can be represented as an exponential operator of its value at the later time $T$.

+While smoothness is a limitation to our result, our representation formula opens the way to new numerical schemes, and some analytical asymptotic calculations, because the exponential operator can be calculated explicitly in a series expansion, which resembles the Dyson series of quantum mechanics.
+Although we still call our martingale's expansion Dyson series, there are two main differences between our martingale representation and the Dyson formula for the initial value problem in quantum mechanics.
 First, in the case of martingales, time flows backward.
-Secondly, the time-evolution operator is equal to one half of the second-order Malliavin derivative, while for the initial value problem in quantum mechanics the time-evolution operator is equal to $-2\pi i$ times the time-dependent Hamiltonian divided by the Planck constant.
+Secondly, the time-evolution operator is equal to one half of the second-order Malliavin derivative evaluated along a constant path, while for the initial value problem in quantum mechanics the time-evolution operator is equal to $-2\pi i $ times the time-dependent Hamiltonian divided by the Planck constant.